sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

-near-black / off-white / lime visual system lightweight implementation accessibility as a first-class requirement
+near-black / off-white / lime visual system lightweight implementation accessibility as a first-class requirement approved website copy in Section 4 short-form editing as the advertised editing focus no long-form editing claim
+Instagram as the destination for the broader body of work

 If an active task conflicts with a protected decision:
 STOP.